Thinley Norbu: Death

-Thinley Norbu died in Palm Desert, California on December 26, 2011, which according to the Tibetan Buddhist Lunar Calendar is the 2nd day of the 11th month of the Iron Rabbit year.
-His body was transported to his temple at Kunzang Gatshal in upstate, New York where it stayed for several weeks before being flown to Paro, Bhutan and driven around the country so disciples could pay their respects.
+Thinley Norbu died in Palm Desert, California on December 26, 2011, according to the Tibetan and Bhutanese Buddhist Lunisolar Calendar was the 2nd day of the 11th month of the Iron Rabbit year.
+His body was transported to his temple at Kunzang Gatshal in Delhi, New York where it laid in repose for several weeks for the public to pay their respects, before being flown to Paro, Bhutan and brought around the country so disciples from all corners of Bhutan could pay their respects.

-His cremation was held in a public buddhist cremation ceremony in Paro, Bhutan on March 3, 2012, and presided over by the third Dudjom Rinpoche, Sangye Pema Zhepa, the reincarnation of Thinley Norbu Rinpoche's father, the second Dudjom Rinpoche, Jigdral Yeshe Dorje.
+His cremation was held in a public buddhist cremation ceremony attended by an estimated 15,000 people in Paro, Bhutan on March 3, 2012, and presided over by Dudjom Rinpoche III, Sangye Pema Shepa, the reincarnation of Thinley Norbu Rinpoche's father, the second Dudjom Rinpoche II, Jigdral Yeshe Dorje.

 A memorial of Thinley Norbu Rinpoche has been built on the site of his cremation in Paro, Bhutan, by his son Dungse Garab Rinpoche.

-Since Thinley Norbu's death in 2011, Kunzang Gatshal has been guided by the students of White Lotus School, his sons Garab Dorje Rinpoche and Jampal Dorje Rinpoche, and other family members.
+Since Thinley Norbu Rinpoche's death in 2011, Kunzang Gatshal has been led by the students of White Lotus School, with guidance from his family including Garab Dorje Rinpoche, Tulku Jampal Dorje, Semo Yeshe and Semo Pema.